 This guy looks like he’s about to shoot a photo of the people around.
 He used to stand on the corner of Radničná and Laurinská streets, where a restaurant called Paparazzi used to function.
 Unfortunately when the restaurant closed down, the owners took the statue with them as it was in their ownership.
 Currently the city is negotiating to get it back as it is a popular tourist attraction.
-Foxford cafe is now in the premises of this former restaurant.
+For the time being, it can be found in the UFO restaurant.

 The story wouldn’t be interesting without a legend, would it? :) There is luckily one which says that he was in love with a woman who sadly did not love him back.
 This made him so disappointed that he went mad and was often seen giving flowers to random women he met in the streets.
 He always wore a hat– which you can also see on the statue.
 He greets people on the Sedlárska street.

 This soldier can be found at the Main square, near the Old Town Hall, leaning on a bench you can sit on – and have a great photo!

 Napoleon and his army were in Bratislava in 1805.
 This soldier is supposed to have been going through Bratislava when he fell in love with a local girl, stayed in the city and became a producer of sparkling wine.
 He was called Hubert – which is also the name of Slovakia’s most popular sparkling wine’s brand :)

 These are the most popular statues.
 There are some more though – hope that was good news!
 Just opposite the Napoleon soldier, there’s his friend– standing next to a tall thin tree, in front of a souvenir shop.